Robert Pattinson: Career

-2004–2007: Career beginnings
+2004–2007: Beginnings

 Pattinson's first film role was in Mira Nair's 2004 costume drama film Vanity Fair—an adaptation of a novel by William Makepeace Thackeray—in which he portrayed the son of Becky Sharp.
 However, his scenes were deleted from the final cut and are only available in the DVD version of the film.
 Reflecting on the experience, Pattinson stated, "My first job I was playing Reese Witherspoon's son and I hadn't done any acting in school.
 I wasn't in a drama school or anything.
 I'd done one amateur play and you end up doing a film with Reese Witherspoon".
 That year, Pattinson had a more prominent role in the television film Dark Kingdom: The Dragon King alongside Max Von Sydow and Julian Sands.
 Directed by Uli Edel, the film follows Siegfried (played by Benno Furmann), a young blacksmith who slays a dragon and falls in love with Queen Brunhild (played by Kristanna Loken).
 Pattinson portrays Giselher, the younger brother of King Gunther and Princess Kriemhild, who looks up to Siegfried as a demigod.

 In 2005, Pattinson was cast as Cedric Diggory in the fantasy film Harry Potter and the Goblet of Fire, directed by Mike Newell.
 According to Newell, "Cedric exemplifie[d] all that you would expect the Hogwarts champion to be.
 Robert [...] was born to play the role; he's quintessentially English with chiselled public schoolboy good looks".
 Pattinson learned to scuba dive in preparation for the role.
 For his performance, he was named the 2005 "British Star of Tomorrow" by The Times and was also referred to as "the next Jude Law".
 The film grossed nearly $897 million worldwide, making it the highest-grossing film of 2005.

 In 2006, Pattinson starred in Chris Durlacher's The Haunted Airman, a psychological thriller that aired on BBC Four on 31 October.
 He played a World War II pilot who is shot, left paralysed and suffers from severe shell shock, eventually descending into madness.
 Pattinson himself described the role as his "best acting experience".
 His performance received positive reviews, with The Stage saying that he portrayed "the airman of the title with a perfect combination of youthful terror and world-weary cynicism".
 Pattinson then appeared in a supporting role as Daniel in the 2007 film The Bad Mother's Handbook, a one-off television drama adapted from a novel by Kate Long.
 In the film, he portrayed a shy young man who develops feelings for a girl struggling with issues after being dumped by her former boyfriend and experiencing difficulties with her mother.